Nishadayalan/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 2. Initialize the string containing operators and operands.
 3. Loop through each character in the string.
 4. For each operator, call the priority() function to determine its priority.
 5. Print the operator and its corresponding priority level.
+6. End the program.

 ## Program:
 ```